ankumar/distributed/README.md

 # Distributed Front-end & Back-end
 Here's the network we specified as part of this project.
 Each services is represented by a dot.
 And every line is an enforced network rule that allows communication between two services.
+Here's the same graph with a few popular nodes removed, and coloured by team:

 1. Apps Structured as Independent Microservices
 * Many Teams